20 Secrets Amusement Parks Won’t Tell You About Saving Money and Avoiding Crowds

 Never, ever buy your ticket at the gate

 Buy tickets in advance.
-Nearly every theme park has an online discount.
+Nearly every theme park has an online discount, even the oldest amusement parks in the world.

 Choose your vacation days wisely